daidodo/format-imports-vscode/README.md

 ### Grouping Rules

-JS/TS Import/Export Sorter can put imports into different groups separated by a blank line, based on the rules defined in `groupRules`.
+JS/TS Import/Export Sorter can put imports into different groups separated by empty lines (configurable), based on the rules defined in `groupRules`.

 Each grouping rule applies to either: